-He was interviewing me in the basement of the main Gameplayer branch, which was dark and damp and felt like a police interrogation room from a noir movie.
 He wanted someone to cover Sundays in the smallest of the three branches.
 It was lonely work, he explained, and the shift was long, with no breaks beyond lulls between customers.
-I expressed my enthusiasm, though I had no experience of shop work, or in fact any work at all beyond washing up buckets of pig blood and squeezing ketchup into little ramekins from giant industrial tanks.
+I expressed my enthusiasm, though I had no retail experience, or in fact any work experience at all beyond washing up buckets of pig blood and squeezing ketchup into little ramekins from giant industrial tanks.

 The manager called the next day to say he’d decided not to hire me.
 I was young and green, he said, and the job could get a bit touch-and-go sometimes.
 I wasn’t sure what that meant.

 A few weeks later he rang again.
 He’d caught the other kid nicking from the till.
 I started the following week.

 My Gameplayer was on the edge of town between a petrol station and a Kwik Fit.
 The shopfront was a dusty graveyard of eclectic wares — a power drill, a digital camera, an iPod dock.
 A short flight of concrete steps led to the narrow door; I pushed it open and an electric buzzer yelped like a trodden-on dog.